Updated 5/19 with better instructions for how to make a skirt out of jeans.

 If you’ve wanted to learn how to make a skirt out of jeans, this refashion is for you!
 Everyone needs a jean skirt in their closet–they’re so easy to wear and back in style.

 When I finally had had it with a particular pair of jeans (you know that pair–you love to hate them), I got out my scissors to make a skirt out of jeans.
 The jeans fit well around the waist, but the rise was just too low for me to be comfortable in.

 I knew I wanted to do something with them, but I couldn’t turn them into shorts or capris because that wouldn’t solve the rise problem.
 But jean skirts don’t have a rise…

 I followed the main idea of my Panelist Skirt Tutorial, but with a couple of tweaks I’ll walk you through.
 Here’s what I did!

 Make a Skirt Out of Jeans

 - Use a seam ripper to open the stitching on the inseam of the jeans.
 Make sure you don’t rip into the main fabric.

-- Follow the tutorial until you’ve finished the back of your skirt.
-It should look like this:
+- Follow the tutorial until you’ve finished the back of your skirt (the front should still be open at this point).
+The back should look like this: